cloudinary/product-customization-sample-app/react-mew-sample/README.md

 **Upload Preset Setup**

 Upload presets enable you to centrally define a set of asset upload options instead of specifying them in each upload call.
-We will use our Upload preset for unsigned uploads when using the upload widget.
+We will use our upload preset for unsigned uploads when using the upload widget.

 1. Log into the [Management Console](https://cloudinary.com/console) and select Settings > Upload, then scroll